aime-team/pytorch-benchmarks/README.md

 python3 main.py --compile
 ```

 The default numerical precision is fp32.
-To use automatic mixed precision to get a performance boost, add the flag --automatic-mixed-precision.
+To use automatic mixed precision (amp) to get a performance boost, add the flag -amp.

 ```
-python3 main.py --automatic-mixed-precision
+python3 main.py -amp
 ```

 By default the module torch.nn.parallel.DistributedDataParallel is used for Multi GPU training.
 To use the module torch.nn.parallel.DataParallel add the flag --parallel